 5.3.2 Resource Evaluation

 Resource value is calculated based on the six characteristics introduced in 5.3.1.
-First, find the ‘static’ value and the ‘dynamic’ value.
+First, we find the ‘static’ value and the ‘dynamic’ value.

 (1) Static Value

-The characteristics reliability, practicality, feedback, popularity and cost are static characteristics stored with resources.
-The value of all the static characteristics is calculated
+The characteristics reliability, practicality, feedback, popularity and cost are static characteristics and are stored with resources.
+The value of all the static characteristics is calculated using the formula: